geudde/attic-chest/pages/04.season-3/01.meeting-29/05.vox/docs.md

 And ere I return, I will cause them some Mirth;
 For whilst I remain in fair Ellen’s gay Court
 Where the young Men and Maidens so frequent resort,
-I’m resolved spite of Prudence [Pallas] to show them some sprot
+I’m resolved spite of <span data-tippy="Prudence" class="green">Pallas</span> to show them some sport
 And by writings, and saying, and some merry looks
 I’ll distract e’en the gravest awhile from his Books —
 Now Old Saturn the Sly, from his corner remote,